osamahannan/OnlineSales.ai_Assignment/README.md

 - Real-time add and remove form fields.
 - Each form field has a label and a corresponding field type.
 - Users are able to specify the type of each form field.
 Fields to be supported: text input, text area, dropdown, checkbox, radio button
-- Storing form data in JSON file.(Not implemented fully)
+- Storing form data in JSON file.

 ## 📌 Installation